sparkfun/SparkFun_RV-1805_Arduino_Library/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns on licensing, please contact constantinkoch@outlook.com.

-Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release any derivative under the same license.

 Distributed as-is; no warranty is given.

-- Your friends at SparkFun.